spm/spm-docs/README.md

 git clone git@github.com:spm/spm-docs.git
 ```

-Then create a virtual environment for python and install [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) and its dependencies:
+Then create a virtual environment for Python and install [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/) and its dependencies:

 ```shell
 python3 -m venv venv